akpw/batch-mp-tools/README.md

     $ tagger -h
     $ bmfp -h
 ```
 That will show the global options along with specific commands for each tool.
-Getting more info on the commands level can be done using a similar approach, e.g. to learn more about the `tagger capitalize` command:
+Getting more info on the commands level can be done using a similar approach, e.g. to learn more about the `renamer replace` command:
 ```
-    $ tagger capitalize -h
+    $ renamer replace -h
 ```
 By default the tools always visualize targeted changes (whenever possible) before actual processing.

 A little bit more details on each utility:

 [**Renamer**](https://github.com/akpw/batch-mp-tools#renamer) is a multi-platform batch rename tool.
-In addition to common operations such as regexp-based replace, adding text / dates, etc. it also supports advanced operations such as template processing during replace, multi-level indexing across nested directories, flattening folders, and cleaning up non-media files.
+In addition to common operations such as regexp-based replace, adding text / dates, etc. it also supports advanced operations such as expandable template processing during replace, multi-level indexing across nested directories, flattening folders, and cleaning up non-media files.
 At its simplest, Renamer can be used to print out the content of current directory:
 ```
     $ renamer